grafana/mimir/cmd/mimirtool/README.md

 ## chunktool

 This repo also contains the `chunktool`.
-A client meant to interact with chunks stored and indexed in cortex backends.
+A client meant to interact with chunks stored and indexed in mimir backends.

 ##### Chunk Delete